sseung0703/MHGD/README.md

 ## The presentation materials
 explain our proposed method and the problem in previous methods.
 I think it is very important.
 Because they were not so seriously thinking about what is the neural network's knowledge.

-## To do
-upload oral presentation material after presenting in BMVC2019 (because it will have updated until then 🤣)